 and API documentation.

-To build the documentation locally, first install requirements:
+To build the documentation locally, first install the necessary requirements:

 The resulting HTML files end up in the